com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT ? + ? as res
+    SELECT ? + ?
+AS res
     ```